cs3110/textbook/src/chapters/ds/amortized.md

 persistent copy of the data structure instead tries to spend them itself, not being aware of all the other copies.

-So we must be careful not to use functional data structures persistently if we want amortized analysis bounds to hold.
 There are more advanced techniques for amortized analysis that can account for persistence.
-Those techniques are based on the idea of accumulating debt that is later paid off, rather than accumulating savings that are later spent.
-The difference is that although our banks would never (financially speaking) allow us to spend money twice, they would be fine with us paying off our debt multiple times.
+Those techniques are based on the idea of accumulating *debt* that is later paid off, rather than accumulating savings that are later spent.
+The reason that debt ends up working as an analysis technique can be summed up as: although our banks would never (financially speaking) allow us to spend money twice, they would be fine with us paying off our debt multiple times.
+Consult Okasaki's *Purely Functional Data Structures* to learn more.